 Each user interaction with an app will be broken down into a series of mini interactions giving some reaction from the app.
 A typical example of user interaction is when a person wants to make a friend on Facebook, he searches the person in question, looks up his profile and then sends an invite to him.
 In the coming times, the user just taps on the person’s picture or name and a friend invite is sent instantly.
 Each click, tap or swipe by a user will yield some result in the form of app reaction.
 In 2017, UX will become richer.

 In 2016, IoT-enabled devices emerged for the first time.
 In 2017, more and more devices will become IoT-enabled.
 Users wish to remain connected with their devices from far and control them remotely.
-IoT will be seen in home automation systems, enterprise apps and security systems.
+IoT development services will be seen in home automation systems, enterprise apps, and security systems.

 3) App security will come to the forefront.